 International humanitarian architecture

-Humanitarian agencies should endeavour to engage with national actors and authorities and keep them informed.
+- International humanitarian agencies should build on and strengthen this capacity, endeavour to engage with national actors and authorities and keep them informed.
 Also to link humanitarian assistance to existing development actors, plans and policies to ensure that it:

 - is appropriate for the local context;